AimanHakimiSE/Heart_Disease_App/README.md

-﻿# Disease Prediction: A Machine Learning Approach
+﻿# Heart Disease Prediction: A Machine Learning Approach
 # About the Project
 This project extends my degree coursework by developing and evaluating machine learning models to predict heart disease using the Cleveland Heart Disease dataset from the UCI repository.
 It emphasizes the technical aspects of model selection, training, and performance evaluation, highlighting the effectiveness of algorithms such as Logistic Regression, Support Vector Machine, Random Forest, and XGBoost in clinical prediction tasks.